mudassir0909/jsonresume-card/README.md

 # jsonresume-card
-Ember your resume summary into your website.
+Embed your resume summary into your website.
 You need to have your resume published using [jsonresume](https://jsonresume.org/)

 ![screenshot](https://raw.githubusercontent.com/mudassir0909/jsonresume-card/master/assets/img/jr-card.png)